ananthakumaran/paisa/docs/reference/bulk-edit.md

 if in doubt, just try it out, the UI will show you an error if the query is not valid.

-In fact, in the previous format we saw, the property and operator is not specified and a default set is chosen based on the value type.
+In fact, in the previous format we saw, if the property and operator is not specified and a default set is chosen based on the value type.
 For example, `42` will be treated as `amount = 42`, `Expenses:Utilities` will be treated as `account = Expenses:Utilities`,